sosiouxme/origin-server/documentation/terminology.md

 Glossary
 ========

-Following is a glossary of terms for key high-level concepts within OpenShift.
+Following is a glossary of terms for key low-level concepts within OpenShift.

 <dl>
   <dt>The abstract cartridge</dt>